 but will love be enough?
 “I look a complete and utter mess, not at all like the pretty girl my dad used to call me.
 But for some reason, I feel better and in control.
 It’s like with one simple purge I feel like a weight as been lifted from my shoulders.
 That feeling is kind of euphoric, which makes doing it kind of addictive.”

-My thoughts:1.
-I did't like the book, ice premise, but the story didn't flow the way I wanted it to.
+1. I did't like the book, ice premise, but the story didn't flow the way I wanted it to.

 2. I didn't connect with any of the pathetic characters.